 Founded in 2007, Sarah Bush Dance Project creates and presents multimedia dance theater through innovative artistry, community interaction, and feminist ideals.
 SBDP creates art that reminds audiences of the power and compassion in ourselves and others, bolstering a resilient hope for humanity.

-Since 2007 SBDP has created four critically acclaimed repertory shows in the Bay Area: Spirit & Bones, Home, Rocked by Women, This Land, and is now in production for Un-Changing Nature to be held at The Flight Deck in Oakland, October 25-27, 2019.
+Since 2007 SBDP has created five critically acclaimed repertory shows in the Bay Area: Spirit & Bones, Home, Rocked by Women, This Land, and Un-Changing Nature.

 The SF Chronicle said of our sold-out Spirit & Bones premiere, “Dance makers want to reflect the zeitgeist in their productions.
 But every so often the planets align, and a long-planned work ends up tapping the cultural climate so aptly that it doubles as a rallying cry.”
 Of the outdoor landscape series, The Huffington Post said, This Land, “the drama of Bush’s highly charged movement is meant to renew our sense of self, our sense of place and community.”
 The SF Bay Guardian reviewed Rocked by Women, a coming of age story honoring the history of women’s music, as “a weighty yet explosive expression of the power of an indomitable spirit and embracing courage.”
 A Homeward audience member reflected, “Homeward stirred memories and longings for relationship, for meaning, for home.
 Such a feast of choreography.”